arkadiuszmakarenko/AmigaMouse/README.md

-# AmigaPS2Mouse

-Very much work-in-progress PS/2 Amiga Mouse driver.
+# DIY Amiga scroll wheel mouse driver

-Uses an Arduino to translate PS/2 mouse protocol to the Amiga mouse port.
+For Arduino based PS/2 Amiga mouse driver please refer to the original repository: https://github.com/paulroberthill/AmigaPS2Mouse

-The middle mouse button us used to communicate extra information - the scroll wheel and the status of the middle button.
+Altough majority of functionality is taken over from the original design, it does not support PS/2 Arduino based controller, but MSP430 based mouse controller that uses AVAGO sensor.
+For microcontroller please refer to the external repository: https://github.com/sq7bti/AVAGO/

 NOTES
 =====

 The Middle mouse button is emulated, it does not use the real middle mouse button pin.
-This is because this pin is used for communication between the Amiga and Arduino for scroll wheel etc.
+This is because this pin is used for communication between the Amiga and a mouse for scroll wheel etc.